 Study teams help to develop the interpersonal skills necessary for effective participation in groups.
 Study teams are designed to increase involvement, enthusiasm, and the pursuit of topics in the course and assignments to a more advanced level.
-Students value the benefits of small group work, noting that the process of working in a small group encourages critical skills, including group decision making, how to disagree without being destructive, the cultivation of new ideas, and how to include all members in a discussion.
+Students value the benefits of small group work, noting increased critical skills, such as group decision-making, civil discourse, the cultivation of new ideas, and inclusion of all members in a discussion.
 These groups may gather for in-class activities and outside of the classroom setting.
 Online students may also form virtual groups.